aculich/PEARL1.0/raster_data_prep/README.md

 # Please Note!

 Although this script runs in parallel, the running time is still every long because of the tile map creation.
 The `gdal` package might cause various problems.

+## Error Notice
+Some of the species folders in the origin has missing .grd or .gri files.
+Implemented try and except function to filter out erroneous folders in raster_translation_18proj.py